 PART 1: DESKTOP APPLICATIONS

-First off, there’s omz:software’s AppSales — which you can download for free here.
-However, it’s no longer being developed, and the author recommends what appears to be by far the most popular desktop application, Ideaswarm’s AppViz.
-It’s $29.95 to buy, but has a 30 day free trial; so we downloaded that.
+First off, there’s omz:software’s AppSales — no longer being developed, and the author recommends what appears to be by far the most popular desktop application, Ideaswarm’s AppViz.
+[EDIT: Discontinued.]
 Certainly couldn’t be any easier, all you do is enter your iTunes Connect ID and password and it goes off and fetches all your reports, and makes pretty graphs.
 And as an extra convenience, fetches all your reviews too.
 So for the next while, we’ll see how we get on with that .
 If it seems reliable, hey we may not be motivated to look further.
-But if we are, there’s a just slightly cheaper desktop application called iPhone Sales Report to check out as well, although our superficial impression is that AppViz is more complete.
+But if we are, there’s a just slightly cheaper desktop application called iPhone Sales Report [EDIT: Discontinued.] to check out as well, although our superficial impression is that AppViz is more complete.
 And prettier.
 It’s all about the pretty.

 PART 2: IPHONE APPLICATIONS

 We’re not too sure that we’re obsessive enough to actually want to carry a sales checker app around on the phone, especially since the main point here is to easily pass individual reports along, but there’s two choices here.
-First off, there’s AppSales Mobile, the mobile relative of the above-mentioned orphan AppSales, which is not only free but open sourced on Google Code.
-[EDIT: Now on github!]
+First off, there’s AppSales Mobile, the mobile relative of the above-mentioned orphan AppSales, which is not only free but [EDIT: on github!]
 Which would make that a most excellent choice if we wanted to add our own automation, no doubt.
-There is also Sales Report, “The Must-Have App for iPhone Developers” — but for $14.99 and not open source, we’re probably not going to bother looking any closer at that one if AppSales Mobile is anywhere close to whatever our mobile needs might turn out to be.
+There is also Sales Report, “The Must-Have App for iPhone Developers” [EDIT: Discontinued] — but for $14.99 and not open source, we’re probably not going to bother looking any closer at that one if AppSales Mobile is anywhere close to whatever our mobile needs might turn out to be.